- This session has passed.

 Diversity, Equity and Inclusion: A Journey Not a Destination

-Sponsored by the NCA Women’s Leadership Group
+Made possible by Newfangled Connections and brought to you by the NCA Women’s Leadership Group

 As a diverse industry, how can the confectionery industry and its leadership support diversity, equity and inclusion efforts within companies and in leadership roles across the industry?
-This session puts confectionery industry leaders in conversation on the topics of diversity, equity and inclusion and will touch on the business case for DEI, the importance of allyship and the issues facing women, people of color and other diverse groups in the confectionery industry.
+This session puts confectionery industry leaders in conversation on the topics of diversity, equity and inclusion and will touch on the business case for DEI, the importance of allyship and the issues facing women, people of color and other diverse groups in the confectionery and snack industry.

 June 24, 2021 | 8:15 am – 8:55 am

 Sarah Alter is president and CEO of the Network of Executive Women, a nonprofit learning, leadership and gender equality advocacy organization of 13,500 members, 300+ national and regional corporate partners and 22 regional groups in the United States and Canada.
 NEW advances gender equality and diversity in the retail, consumer goods, financial services and technology industries.
 Alter joined NEW in 2017 and has wide-ranging experience in the markets NEW represents.
 Under Sarah, NEW has focused on supporting women of color, building male allyship, and the new generation coming into our workforce.